 The contradictions between “fact and value”, “is and ought”, “reason and emotion”, “thought and action”, and “judgement and commitment” cannot be resolved.
-The self-intoxicated philosophers, who preach that man must achieve unity between these things, have an incorrect view of mankind—they seem to believe that people possess a superhuman capacity for adhering to abstract moral principles.
-The pursuit of unity is futile because people don’t possess superhuman capacities; our mind is a welter of contradictions which make it impossible for us to achieve ideal moral goals.
+The pursuit of unity is futile because our mind is a welter of contradictions which make it impossible for us to achieve ideal moral goals.
 When life pushes us into situations where our general moral principles come into conflict with our particular problems, then we tend to focus on our particular problems.
 There is nothing wrong in having contradictions in the mind because this is mankind’s natural state.
 There has never been a man whose mind is not rife with contradictions, and there has never been a philosophy that does not lead to contradictory conclusions.